jncychen/CS_Notes/README.md

-# ComputerScienceCourses
+# ComputerScience Notes
-some courses in computer science such as: Python, R, GitHub, WebDesign
+some learning notes about computer science such as: Python, R, GitHub, WebDesign